eclipse-aas4j/aas4j/model/README.md

 - `io.adminshell.aas.v3.model.annotations` Annotations used on the model
 - `io.adminshell.aas.v3.model.builder` Abstract builder classes for the interfaces
 - `io.adminshell.aas.v3.model.impl` Default implementations of the AAS classes.
 Can be replaced with custom implementations if needed.

-# How to Contribute

-We always look for contributions, bug reports, feature requests etc. Simply open an [issue](https://github.com/admin-shell-io/java-model/issues) or - even better - directly propose a change through a [pull request](https://github.com/admin-shell-io/java-model/pulls).

 # Contributors